Branrir/Java-MariaDB-libraray/README.md

 # Java-MariaDB-libraray
-Java Version of library
+Java Version of library,
-Some exeptions not fixed.
+some exeptions not fixed.
 Project moved to Python.